 Antigen detection

-Rapid agglutination tests for the detection of B. pseudomallei antigen in urine are available.
+Rapid agglutination tests for detecting B. pseudomallei antigen in urine are available.

 Serology